 - Store in the fridge and take daily for its immune-boosting properties.

 - Take as a daily preventative remedy by taking 1/2 to 1 teaspoon a day during peak cold and flu season.
-When we get sick I usually double the dose until we've improved.
-In recent times dealing with novel COVID-19, we've been taking it daily and I double it when we need to run an errand.
+When we get sick I usually double the dose until we’ve improved.